cybertraining-dsc/sp21-599-359/project/index.md

 ### 4.4.
 Findings

 The square of the correlation coefficient (R^2) values obtained (coefficient of determination) [^20] during training and evaluation were considerably low (< 0.1).
 A value of one (1) would indicate a goodness of fit for the model that implies that the model is completely on target with predicting accurate outcomes (molecular activity) from the independent variables (substructures/feature sets).
-The model thus fully accounts for the predictions, given a set of substructures as inputs.
-A value of zero (0) indicates a total lack of correlation between the input feature values and the predicted outputs.
+Such a model would thus fully account for the predictions, given a set of substructures as inputs.
+A value of zero (0) would indicate a total lack of correlation between the input feature values and the predicted outputs.
 As such, it would imply that there is a lot of unexplained variance in the outputs of the model.
 The square of the correlation coefficient values obtained for this model (<0.1) therefore imply that it either did not learn enough, or other unexplained (by the model) variance caused unreliable predictions.

 ## 5. Discussion